2023 Waste-to-Energy Technical Assistance for Local Governments Announced

 • Equity assessments

 The 2023 Waste-to-Energy Technical Assistance application portal opened on March 1, 2023, and applications were accepted from March 1, 2023, through April 14, 2023.
-For information on applicant eligibility and how to apply, please visit the Technical Assistance web page.
+For information on applicant eligibility and how to apply, please visit the Technical Assistance web page(link is external).

 Timeline for Technical Assistance Opportunity